What is GPA, and why do colleges care about it?

 1. Treating GPA as a simple average.
 GPA is weighted by credits.
 Four 4.0s and one 3.0 is not a 3.8 average — if the 3.0 is in a 4-credit class and the 4.0s are each 1-credit, the weighted GPA drops meaningfully.

 2. Mixing scales.
-A 3.85 on the +/− scale is not the same as a 3.85 unweighted.
-Always note the scale when reporting.
+A 3.85 on the +/− scale is not the same as a 3.85 unweighted, which is not the same as a 3.85 on the US 4.3 scale.
+Always note the scale when reporting — the calculator displays the scale next to your GPA for exactly this reason.

 5. Not tracking term-by-term.
 Your cumulative GPA smooths over term-specific swings.
-Check both your term GPA and cumulative to understand what's trending.
+Use both your term GPA and the cumulative-projection mode to understand what's actually trending.

-Always weight by credits, always note the scale, and always check both term and cumulative numbers.
+Always weight by credits, always note the scale, always check the Pass/Fail rules of your specific institution.

 Frequently Asked Questions